Cloudy Kitchen

 • I used raspberry jam for these, but anything you have on hand will work great.

-• These are best served soon after you pipe in the cream, so if you aren’t planning to eat them all in one day, keep the components separate and assemble as needed!
+• These are best served soon after you pipe in the cream.
+If you aren’t planning to eat them all in one day, keep the components separate and assemble as needed!
 Keep the rolls in an airtight container.

-• I baked two trays at once in my oven, switching half way through, but you can do one at a time - I place the second tray into the fridge about 10 minutes before I start baking the first to let it finish off rising in the fridge so it doesn’t over proof at room temp.
+• I baked two trays at once in my oven, switching half way through.
+If you like, you can do one at a time - I place the second tray into the fridge about 10 minutes before I start baking the first to let it finish off rising in the fridge so it doesn’t over proof at room temp.

 • When you are whipping cream to pipe, stop the mixer before it gets to stiff peaks and finish by hand.
 You only want medium stiff peaks so that it doesn’t get gritty and pipes nicely.

-• I filled these ‘bakery style’ with fancy looking piping, but if you want to just fill with cream either with a spoon or just with a plain round piping tip that works great too!
+• I filled these ‘bakery style’ with fancy looking piping.
+If you want to just fill with cream either with a spoon or just with a plain round piping tip that works great too!
 You do you here.

 Print